 Increased private investor’s confidence

-The adoption of globally benchmarked valuation standards and higher degree of professionalism in real property valuation will foster private investor’s confidence.
+The adoption of internationally accepted valuation standards and higher degree of professionalism in real property valuation will foster higher private investor’s confidence.

 Ensured higher special education fund

 Strengthening the collection of RPT will ensure higher special education fund (SEF) collections – i.e., more funds available for public education.
 At present, an average of Php 760 is allotted per public school student.
 Package 3 is expected to increase this amount to Php 1,040 per student.